 This may not be the easiest thought in the world to accept.
 Most of us—especially those of us in the West—are accustomed to thinking of ourselves as rather like Newtonian atoms bouncing around in the void: there’s you over there and there’s me over here, and while we might occasionally interact and bounce off of one another, there is always something that is exactly you and always something that is exactly me.

 Setting aside the prevalence of that view, my suggestion is that it is far from right, and that the more we think about it, the more we will see that things are more uncertain and hazy than our naive modelling of ourselves would lead us to expect.

 Indeed, from a sufficiently close point of philosophical inspection, we “bleed” into one another, just as the colors on a painting can bleed into one another along their mutual edges.
 This doesn’t mean that individual people don’t exist, any more than the merging of colors on a painting means that distinct colors don’t exist.
 The idea of individuality is a useful one, and it is important not to get carried away.

-Still, if the issue is looked at closely enough, I should see that I am strictly incapable of telling myself absolutely and perfectly apart from you, or you apart from me, and that for some people in our lives the extent of that blurriness is much larger.
+Still, if the issue is looked at closely enough, I should see that I am strictly incapable of telling myself perfectly apart from you, or you perfectly apart from me, and that for some people in our lives the extent of that overlap is much larger.